chinmobi/gin-mvc/README.md

 As mature technology, the `Spring Projects` provides the best patterns and solutions to build enterprise level applications, especially the web, cloud, and micro-service products.

 But the components and concepts about the `Spring` family technologies are huge, and much more flexible and configurable.
-It is hard to use the `Spring` technologies easily, and the built projects are so heavy.
+It is hard to use the `Spring` technologies easily (especially for beginner), and the built projects are so heavy.

 I (YuZhaoping) just refine the key thoughts of the `Spring` technologies to ensure the framework is light, but flexible and configurable to use, and more important, using the advanced features of `Golang` and `Gin`.

+The project issuing as out-of-box style, is preferred to start the project immediately, not needed to do surrounding works to establish a real project.
+One aim of the project is to act as a starter using the best practices to build enterprise level applications.

 ## Authors